ecelg/My-study-about-REST-API-on-IRIS/README.md

     }
 ```

-So when we want to talk about it in JSON fromat, we can follow the above standard<br>
+So when we want to talk about it in JSON fromat, we can follow the above standard and to make sth in the body<br>
 For example

 ```